 The MoD has been at the cutting edge of vehicle electronics for several years, Generic Vehicle Architecture is the latest incarnation of this work.

 MBT-80 was to be the first armoured combat vehicle that would take full advantage of the microprocessor and it was soon realised that its power distribution systems would need to be equally innovative.
 This initiated work on the Systematic Approach to Vehicle Electronics (SAVE) programme at MVEE Chertsey.
-It defined a series of standards and specifications for the power and electronic systems that would exploit modern microprocessors whilst remain operable in the harsh environmental conditions of a main battle tank.

 The Vehicle Electronics Research Defence Initiative (VERDI)